-Following more than five years of ethnographic engagement on Chicago's South Side in neighborhood writing workshops and associated long-term relationships, psychiatric wards, carceral and police facilities, and community mental health centers, my scholarly and applied work proceeds on three interrelated but distinct fronts.
+During the Covid-19 pandemic, I have been contributing to a framework for carceral-comunity epidemiology, which uses both quantitative and qualitative methods to demonstrate the ways in which incarceration harms the health and safety of criminalized neighborhoods and the public at large.
+This research builds on five years of ethnographic work on Chicago's South Side in various contexts: neighborhood writing workshops and associated long-term relationships, psychiatric wards, jail and police facilities, and community mental health centers.
+Based on these ethnographic investments alongside mixed methods training, my scholarly and applied work proceeds on three interrelated fronts.
 Each of these attends to questions and action at different scales, traversing the universal, the particular, and the singular.

-First, moving across universal and singular modalities of thought, I am completing an ethnographic and theoretical monograph, provisionally titled Acts of Writing: Racial Overdetermination, Psychiatric Rationality, Aesthetic Suspension.
-This project is set against a backdrop of the disciplinary formation of urban sociology for which Chicago's racially segregated neighborhoods have been used as laboratory for the production of sociological knowledge for over a century.
-Such sociological and closely related anthropological scholarship, alongside the popular media it inspires, has generated the now-pervasive terms by which these racialized neighborhoods and their residents have come to be understood, both through outside representations and through the languages of local institutions and life experiences of residents themselves.
+First, moving across universal and singular modalities of thought, I am completing an historical-ethnographic book project, provisionally titled Subversivity: Racial Overdetermination, Psychiatric Rationality, Aesthetic Suspension.
+This work is set against a backdrop of the disciplinary formation of urban sociology for which Chicago's racially segregated neighborhoods have been used as laboratory for the production of sociological knowledge for over a century.
+Such sociological and related anthropological scholarship, alongside the popular media it inspires, has generated the now-pervasive terms by which these racialized neighborhoods and their residents have come to be understood, both through outside representations and through the languages of local institutions and life experiences of residents themselves.
 These discourses have overwhelmingly focused on frames of violence, "social pathology," poverty, race and "the underclass," criminality, trauma, and various forms of psychic and physiological injury.
-Acts of Writing thus considers the stakes of aesthetic practices, particularly writing, as a strategy of being-in-language and being-with-others that resists and subverts the pathologizing and overdetermining terms of life that have been inherited from these powerful academic-political discourses and their popular diffusion.
+From this vantage, Subversivity considers the stakes of aesthetic practices, particularly writing, as a strategy of being-in-language and being-with-others that resists and subverts the pathologizing and overdetermining terms of life that have been inherited from these powerful academic-political discourses and their popular diffusion.

 Aesthetics, in this frame, pertains not to the study of art objects and recognized artists.
-Instead, it follows aesthesis as qualities of feeling that are, by definition in the pivotal articulation of aesthetics by Immanuel Kant, beyond representation and cognition while also necessarily shared with others.
+Instead, it follows aesthesis as qualities of feeling that are, by definition in the pivotal articulation of aesthetics by Immanuel Kant, beyond representation and cognition while also necessarily shared with others as the basis of aesthetic community––a unique form of relation with others that enables adjacency, accompaniment, and irreducible difference rather than shared identifications.
 In order to situate aesthesis in its relation to representation, however, an ethnography of aesthetic dynamics for my interlocutors must account for the specific histories of discourse against which aesthetic practices find vital and strategic functions.
-Acts of Writing therefore interweaves an ethnography of writing with a deconstructive genealogy of two fundamental discourses that overdetermine the lives of my interlocutors: racial reason and psychiatric rationality.
-This work proceeds from a reexamination of the shared moment of interrelated emergence of racial, psychiatric, and modern aesthetic discourses in eighteenth-century German anthropology and philosophy.
+Subversivity therefore interweaves an ethnography of writing with a deconstructive genealogy of two fundamental discourses that overdetermine the lives of my interlocutors: racial reason and psychiatric rationality.
+This historical ethnography proceeds from a reexamination of the shared moment of interrelated emergence of racial, psychiatric, and modern aesthetic discourses in eighteenth-century German anthropology and philosophy.
 These co-constitutive discursive-epistemological structures are then traced forward through American psychiatric theory and practice, the rise of urban sociology, and the development of the governing structures in Chicago today, including the logics of policing and incarceration.
-Acts of Writing thereby endeavors to draw out specific psychosocial and material consequences of racial-psychiatric logics while also demonstrating their always-incomplete power over the practices of my interlocutors.
+Subversivity thereby endeavors to draw out specific psychosocial and material consequences of racial-psychiatric logics while also demonstrating their always-incomplete power over the practices of my interlocutors.

-I have also written a set of essays on post-interpretive anthropology, documentality and the death of the clinic, the political temporality of pandemicity, and a critique of clinical economy in American medicine.
+I have also written a set of loosely essays on post-interpretive anthropology, aesthetic politics beyond reason, documentality and the death of the clinic, the political temporality of pandemicity, and a critique of clinical economy in American medicine.

-The third front of my work–that which attends to the singularity of each one–manifests clinically at the intersection of psychiatry and psychoanalysis, primarily oriented around the work of Freud, Klein, Bion, Lacan, and Laplanche.
-Making use of my native fluency in American Sign Language, I seek to enhance access to psychotherapeutic and psychoanalytic treatment for an underserved group of patients with a distinct cultural history and associated dynamics of subject-formation in a context of typically prolonged language deprivation in childhood.
+The third front of my work–that which attends to the singularity of each one–manifests clinically at the intersection of psychiatry and psychoanalysis, primarily oriented around the work of Freud, Lacan, Klein, Bion, and Laplanche.
+Making use of my native fluency in American Sign Language, I seek to enhance access to psychotherapeutic and psychoanalytic treatment for Deaf patients, who often enter treatment with a distinct cultural history and associated dynamics of subject-formation in a context of prolonged language deprivation in childhood.
 The bracketing of speech–typically taken within psychoanalysis as the presumed medium of communication and thought–in the clinic of the Deaf opens new questions for psychoanalytic research and treatment.
-My other areas of clinical interest involve the use of both psychiatric and psychoanalytic frames in the theorization and treatment of the psychoses and the design and implementation of mental health programs–that is, broad biopsychosocial community infrastructure investments–both in the United States and internationally.
+My other areas of clinical interest involve the use of both psychiatric and psychoanalytic frames in the theorization and treatment of the psychoses and the design and implementation of mental health systems–that is, broad biopsychosocial community infrastructure investments–both in the United States and internationally.